cguth7/cguth7.github.io/_posts/2021-01-09-toy-poker-games.md

 Kuhn Poker is the most basic poker game possible and requires solving a $$ 64 \text{x} 64 $$ matrix.
 While this is feasible, any reasonably sized poker game would blow up the matrix size!

-We can improve on this form by considering the structure of the game tree, also known as writing the game in extensive form.
+We can improve on this form by considering the structure of the game tree.
 Rather than just saying that the constraints on the $$ x $$ and $$ y $$ matrices are that they must sum to 1, we can redefine these conditions according to the structure of the game tree.

 Previously we defined $$ E = F = \text{Vectors of } 1 $$.
 However, we know that some strategic decisions can only be made after certain other decisions have already been made.
 For example, Player 2's actions after a bet can only be made after Player 1 has first bet!